ckhead/Grimoire/R_tricks.md

 ```r
 flights[, select_cols, with = FALSE]
 ```
-And to augment the vector:
+The advantage of the with= FALSE approach is it allows you to augment the vector:
 ```r
 flights[, c(select_cols, "another_var"), with = FALSE]
 ```
+See also Trick 18.

 ## 4. Merge multiple columns into one
 Suppose you have income categories in different columns and only one non-NA per row: